TingtZHENG/VirMiner/README.md

 Output clean reads after quality control : `test_qc.fastq`.

 ## VirMiner pipeline For phage contig identification
+Before running this pipeline to identify phage contigs, you need to prepare three input files: fasta file of assembled contigs, fasta file of predicted genes and the clean reads in pair-end FASTQ format (refers to the output file of VirMiner pipelineForQC).

-Input: the assembled contigs
+Input: the assembled contigs and predicted genes and clean reads in pair-end FASTQ format
-Output: identified phage contig
+Output: identified phage contigs

+### Software Requirements: